How Your Gut Health Is Linked To Vitamin D

 Try to dedicate at least 20 minutes per day to get out into the sun.
 Morning is best because you can benefit from the sun's nutrients before its intensity increases later in the day.

 Expose as much of your body as possible to the sunlight.
-If you're going to be out in the sun for long periods of time, be sure to use an organic tox-free product or opt for our handcrafted Sun Loves Me Chemical-Free Sunscreen.
+If you're going to be out in the sun for long periods of time, be sure to use a tox-free product or opt for our handcrafted Sun Loves Me Natural Sun Cream

 If you can't dedicate a specific amount of sunshine time regularly in your day, here are some tips that can help: